 If you are suspected of DUI, the officer may ask you to perform Standardized Field Sobriety Tests or may ask you to submit to a roadside breath test.
 You do not have to submit to these tests, which are not intended to prove your innocence, but rather to indicate intoxication and prove your guilt.

 If you are arrested for driving under the influence, you will be asked to submit to a blood alcohol analysis test, generally through a breath machine, at the police station.
 In some instances, the officer may request that you submit to a urine test.
 These tests are required under the District of Columbia’s implied consent law.
 Your refusal to submit to the official breath or urine test will result in the automatic suspension of your license, regardless of the outcome of your DUI case.
-Similar laws apply to DUI offenses in Maryland and Virginia.
+It is also important to keep in mind that if you are arrested, the officer should read you the Miranda warning before asking you further questions related to your charges.

 In any DUI case, time is critical.
-If you have been arrested for DUI, contact a qualified attorney as soon as possible to protect your rights and begin building your defense.
+If you have been arrested for DUI, contact a qualified attorney as soon as possible to protect your rights and begin building your defense and collect all of the necessary evidence for the day of trial.

 DUI Defense from an Experienced Attorney

 Washington, DC DUI lawyer Jason Kalafat will fight on your behalf.
-Whether challenging the legality of your traffic stop, arrest, or breathalyzer results, or negotiating a reduced plea or a deferred sentence that will keep you out of jail and keep a conviction off your record, he will explore every option for the best outcome to your case.
+Whether challenging the legality of your traffic stop, arrest, or breathalyzer results, appearing with you for arraignment or status hearing at the courthouse, or negotiating a reduced plea or a deferred sentence through the DC diversion program that will keep you out of jail and keep a conviction off your record, he will explore every option for the best outcome to your case.
 For a free consultation with an attorney who has successfully handled the full spectrum of all DUI cases in DC, call Jason Kalafat at (202) 558-4382.

 Jason Kalafat is also well-versed in representing clients charged with non-alcohol related driving offenses.
 Visit our DC traffic lawyer page or our Washington, DC criminal lawyer page for more information.